Did you know that you could make an extra $100+ per day from Pinterest?

-If you told me three years ago that I would be making a living from Pinterest, I would have never believed you.
+If you told me three years ago that I would be making a living from Pinterest, I would’ve never believed you.

 Pinterest was new to me and I really didn’t understand how it worked.
 I thought people used Pinterest to create inspiration boards or get ideas for dinner.
-I had no idea that each image linked back to a website or that it was even possible to make money from Pinterest.
+I didn’t know that each image linked back to a website or that it was even possible to make money from Pinterest.

-It was only in the spring of 2016 that I realized Pinterest is a visual search engine.
-So instead of Googling recipes to make for dinner, I would search for ideas on Pinterest.
+It was only in 2016 that I realized Pinterest was a visual search engine.
+So, instead of Googling recipes to make for dinner, I would search for ideas on Pinterest.

 - Side Hustle Ideas to Make Money in Your Spare Time

 - How to Make Money Blogging for Beginners

 - How To Start A Money-Making Blog In Minutes